BOOK YOUR WORKSHOP TODAY

 The Inner Child is highly sensitive to the adult self’s emotional climate.
 If the inner environment is chaotic—full of self-criticism, pressure, urgency, or internalised shame—then the child retreats, just as Montessori observed in real children.
 But when the internal atmosphere becomes orderly, warm, consistent, and inviting, the inner child naturally steps forward.
 In other words:

 The Inner Child needs the same conditions Montessori created for real children.
+Let’s explore a few of these core conditions.

 Order and Predictability

 Montessori placed enormous emphasis on order—not rigidity, but clarity.
 A child thrives when the environment feels coherent and navigable.
 Order creates psychological stability; it reduces anxiety and supports concentration.
+In the inner world, order means:

 - predictable self-talk rather than sudden inner attacks